 The aft propeller's primary task is to cancel out the rotation generated by the forward propeller and optimize the overall efficiency of the system

 The sales department in Brunvoll experience an increasing interest in diesel-electric and hybrid propulsion systems, within all ship types.
-In a context with green shipping programs with focus on fuel efficiency and reduced emissions the Contra Rotating Propulsion system is expected to be of high interest as an extremely efficient electric propulsion system.
+In a context with green shipping programs with focus on fuel efficiency and reduced emissions the Contra Rotating Propulsion system is of high interest as an extremely efficient electric propulsion system.

 Geir-Arne Kaspersen, VP Sales in Brunvoll experiences that several design companies have their different concept where the CRP would be a perfect match, and Brunvoll is already in dialogue about potential cooperations.
 The response from the market has been very good, and several offers are submitted for cargo ships, containers and ro-pax vessels.